-These financial statements have been prepared on the basis of accounting principles applicable to a "going concern", which assume that American Bonanza Gold Mining Corp. will continue in operation for at least one year and be able to realize its assets and discharge its liabilities in the normal course of operations.
+These financial statements have been prepared on the basis of accounting principles applicable to a "going concern", which assume that American Bonanza Gold Mining Corp. will continue in operation and be able to realize its assets and discharge its liabilities in the normal course of operations.

-Several conditions and events cast substantial doubt about the Corporation's ability to continue as a "going concern".
-The Corporation has a working capital deficiency as at March 31, 2002, does not have a recurring revenue source and is dependent on raising additional capital to fund its operations and continue the exploration of its mineral properties, principally the Copperstone project (Note 3).

-Management is pursuing various financing alternatives in order to raise the required funding necessary for general working capital, exploration and development purposes (Note 6).
-There is no assurance that management will be able to secure such financing.
+The Corporation has a working capital deficiency as at September 30, 2002, does not have a recurring revenue source and is dependent on raising additional capital to fund its operations and continue the exploration and development of its mineral properties, principally the Copperstone project (Note 3).
+The Corporation continues to pursue various financing alternatives in order to raise the additional capital necessary for ongoing general working capital, exploration and development purposes.

-If the Corporation were unable to continue as a "going concern", then substantial adjustments would be necessary to the carrying values of assets, the reported amounts of its liabilities, the reported revenues and expenses, and the balance sheet classifications used.
+If the Corporation were unable to continue as a "going concern", then substantial adjustments would be necessary to the carrying values of assets, the reported amounts of it liabilities, the reported revenues and expenses, and the balance sheet classifications used.